1. Cost Home

 In response to the massive shift to online instruction as a result of the Covid-19 pandemic, the study included four additional optional online fields in the 2021 and 2022 cycles.
 These fields were used to capture online instruction at the same four levels (fall UG online, fall Grad online, annual UG online, and annual Grad online); however, they used a different definition for classifying “online” instructional activity.
 Activity captured for these values only included courses that were originally scheduled to be taught online, and they would have been taught online regardless of the constraints of the pandemic.

-Because these fields are no longer relevant to our analyses of online instruction, they have been removed from the data entry form for the 2023 cycle.
+Because these fields are no longer relevant to our analyses of online instruction, they have been removed from the data entry form for the 2023 and 2024 cycles.

 ⬆ Top of page